 I love hiking and trekking, but unfortunately, Cambodia isn’t really renowned for these activities.
-So naturally, one of the main things I was keen to do whilst in Laos was to get out into the rainforest and countryside for a decent trek.
+So naturally, one of the main things I was keen to do whilst in Laos was to get out into the rainforest and countryside for a decent trek, after my time in Luang Prabang.
 I’d done a fair bit of research and decided trekking in Luang Namtha would be my best bet.
 I would have liked to have gone further North to Phongsali but time wouldn’t allow on this occasion.
 After trawling through numerous other travel blog posts and TripAdvisor reviews I decided to do a trek with The Hikera community-based eco-tour agency.

 One-day Trekking in Luang Namtha

 The Hiker provided me with a complimentary one-day trek which I’ve reviewed below.
 Read our full Product Review Disclosure here.

 I wanted to do The Hiker’s Nam Ou Wilderness Trek (two days, one night) or the Wild Thrill Trails Camping and Homestay Trek (three days, two nights).
 However, it wasn’t to be as I also had my heart set on visiting Nong Khiaw and Mong Ngoi.
 I just didn’t have the time to do it all so something had to give, so I cut my trekking in Luang Namtha down to one day.
 Luckily Tom, the manager at The Hiker, was very accommodating and let me join the first day of their Combined Adventure 3 – Kayaking and Trekking in Namha National Protected Area.